Moral Alignment for LLM Agents: Background

 \subsection{LLM Agents}

 Agency refers to the ability of a system to decide to take actions in the world \citep{swanepoel2024artificial}.
 In this paper, we equate agency with strategic decision-making - i.e., making a choice in an environment in which multiple actions are available and lead to different outcomes.
-In the case of LLMs, this view assumes that model outputs will be interpreted as actions in some environment.
-The simplest way of implementing this is through the use of specific tokens to represent the actions.
-Particular tokens can be reserved or fine-tuned from the model's vocabulary to represent actions, and planning and reasoning ability can be improved via action-driven prompting strategies \citep{yao2022react}.
-Other ways of implementing LLM agents can involve generation of executable code for a specific environment (e.g., a video game, \citealt{wang2023voyager}) or connection to various tool APIs (e.g., \citealt{patil2023gorilla,shen2023hugginggpt}), but these are more specialized and, therefore, not the focus of this work.

-Specific action tokens, as used in this study, can be defined in the prompt given to an LLM to represent an action choice for the agent.
-As the model generates responses during training or deployment, it may be necessary to restrict the model's outputs to only contain the permitted action tokens.
-Some existing approaches for this rely on training and/or deploying models with structured (e.g., JSON) output formats or constrained generation \citep{beurerkellner2024guidingllmsrightway}, which suppresses the probabilities of all tokens in the model's output layer except for the legal action tokens.
-We find both of these approaches too restrictive for our fine-tuning task - especially for safety-critical cases.
+For LLMs, the simplest way of implementing this is by identifying specific tokens to represent actions within the model's prompts.
+Then model outputs can be analyzed directly as action choices.
+As the model generates responses during training or deployment, it is possible to restrict the model's outputs to only contain the permitted action tokens.
+Existing approaches for this rely on training and/or deploying models with structured (e.g., JSON) output formats or constrained generation \citep{beurerkellner2024guidingllmsrightway}, which suppresses the probabilities of all tokens in the model's output layer except for the legal action tokens.
+We find structured and constrained generation too restrictive for our fine-tuning task - especially for safety-critical cases.
 Fine-tuning based on a restricted output space or format poses risks of the model ``hiding'' undesirable behaviors \citep{anwar2024foundational}.
-Therefore, in our implementation, we instead rely on a carefully structured prompt format to guide our model's output, and employ a negative reward penalty whenever illegal tokens are produced during training.
+Other ways of implementing LLM agents involve generation of executable code (e.g., for a video game, \citealt{wang2023voyager}) or connection to various tool APIs (e.g., \citealt{shen2023hugginggpt,patil2023gorilla}), but these are more specialized and, therefore, not the focus of this work.
+Therefore, in our implementation, we instead rely on a carefully structured prompt format to guide the model's output, and employ a negative reward penalty whenever illegal tokens are produced during training.